cncf/glossary/content/en/role-based-access-control.md

 ## How it helps

 RBAC provides granular control over user permissions within software systems.
-Depending on their roles, team members might be able only to view a section, change it, or have no access at all.
+Depending on their roles, team members can modify a section, only view it, or have no access at all.
 This granular permission allocation allows various team members with different roles to work on the same system without risking.